 All international students are required to purchase the student health insurance plan.
 However, eligible students can apply for a waiver of the requirement in a few cases The most common type of insurance waiver is for students appointed as a GRA or TA with UT employee benefits.
 Please see the ISSS insurance waivers webpage for further waiver eligibility information.

 How do I know if my waiver has been approved?

 Waiver requests may take up to two weeks to be processed.
 You may check to see if your waiver request has been approved by viewing your tuition and fee bill.
 If you see insurance charges on your tuition and fee bill on the 11th class day (fall/spring) or 3rd class day (summer), contact the Insurance Advisor immediately.

 How do I get my refund if my waiver was approved but I already paid my tuition?

-You should receive a refund from Student Accounts Receivable after the 12th class day via direct deposit if you have entered your bank account information into UT Direct.
+You should receive a refund from Student Accounts Receivable after Official Day (the 12th class day of fall/spring or the 4th class day of summer).
+The refund will be issued via direct deposit if you have entered your bank account information into UT Direct.
 Otherwise, a check will be mailed to your local address listed in UT Direct.